tflanagan/node-quickbase/README.md

 IE 11 Users, if you are receiving this error:
 XMLHttpRequest: Network Error 0x80070005, Access is denied.

-This is not a limitation of the library, just how Quick Base's new API works.
+This is not a limitation of the library, just how Quickbase's new API works.
 In order to use the new RESTful JSON-based API in Internet Explorer, you must change a security setting: